Tamarind (Imli) املی

 Weight Management:

-The fiber content in tamarind can contribute to a feeling of fullness, potentially aiding in weight management by reducing overall calorie intake.
+These foods contribute to a feeling of fullness, potentially leading to weight management by reducing overall calorie intake.

 Antibacterial and Antifungal Properties: